openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

    ![](../img/openvino-install-macos-run-boostrapper-script.gif)
    Click on the image to see the details.

-   By default, the Intel® Distribution of OpenVINO™ is installed in the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
+   By default, OpenVINO™ Runtime is installed in the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:

    `/opt/intel/openvino_<version>/`